k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md

 A Graphit file is structured as a hierarchical representation of nodes, where each node defines an entry element in the structure of the JSON, XML or CSV document.

-Having the Graphit Editor as a powerful utility to build such documents, it is being used also aside of web services.
+Having the Graphit Editor as a powerful utility to build such documents, it has another use, other than web services.
 Thus, you can build Graphit files also at other LUs, not only at Web Services LU, and invoke them internally from other project implementation components like Java functions or Broadway.
 To learn more about invoking Graphit  - read [here](TBD).